GIScience/gis-training-resource-center/content/Modul_5/en_qgis_spatial_tools.md

 Buffer zones with dissolved (left) and with intact boundaries (right) showing overlapping areas <br /> (Source: [QGIS Documentation](https://docs.qgis.org/3.28/en/docs/gentle_gis_introduction/vector_spatial_analysis_buffers.html?highlight=dissolve), Version 3.28)
 ```

-In the section on __buffers__ we will be using the __dissolve-tool__.
+In the next section on __buffers__ we will be using the __dissolve-tool__.

 ### Buffer

-Buffering creates zones of predetermined distances around geometric features.
+Buffering creates zones of predetermined distances around geometric features as a new polygon layer.
 These buffers surround the input vector features.
-The Buffer-tool in QGIS creates a new polygon layer with these zones.This buffer zone is typically uniform and extends outward
+This buffer zone is typically uniform and extends outward
-from the original features, making it useful for various spatial analyses and mapping applications.
-Buffers can be created around points, lines,
-and polygons as shown in {numref}`buffering_options`.
+from the original input features, making it useful for various spatial analyses and mapping applications.
+Buffers can be created around points, lines, and polygons as shown in {numref}`buffering_options`.

-Examples for such analyses could be:
+Examples for analyses using buffers could be:
 - Creating of buffer zones to protect the environment
 - Analysing greenbelts around residential area
 - Creating risk areas for natural disasters.

 :::{card}
 __Humanitarian Example:__
 ^^^
 *We need to assess which areas live close enough to clean water sources so the population can easily reach them by walking.